Search

 Enhanced overdraft practice available upon request:

-Through Courtesy Limit Plus, we do authorize and pay overdrafts for the following types of transactions but only if you notify us to enroll your account in Courtesy Limit Plus:
+Through Courtesy Limit Plus, we do authorize and pay overdrafts for the following types of items but only if you notify us to Opt-In your account in Courtesy Limit Plus

-• Everyday debit card transactions (ATM withdrawals are excluded from Courtesy Limit Plus coverage)
+• Everyday, one-time debit card transactions (ATM withdrawals are excluded from Courtesy Limit Plus coverage)

 Please note that overdrafts are paid at our discretion, which means we do not guarantee that we will always authorize and pay any type of transaction.
 If we do not authorize and pay an overdraft, your transaction will be declined.